 - 1. Which accessibility supports did the student use during instruction and assessment? - 2.
-What were the results of assessments when accessibility supports were used compared to when they were not used? - 3.
-If a student did not meet the expected level of performance, was the expectation not met because the student did not have access to necessary instruction or because the student did not receive or use appropriate supports? - 4.
-How well did the student perceive the accessibility supports to work? - 5.
+What were the results of classroom assignments and assessments when accessibility supports were used compared to when they were not used? - 3.
+If a student did not meet the expected level of performance, was the expectation not met because the student did not have access to necessary instruction, not receive the appropriate supports, or the use of inappropriate accessibility supports? - 4.
+As perceived by the student, how well did the accessibility supports work? - 5.
 Which combinations of accessibility supports seemed to be effective? - 6.
 What difficulties, if any, were encountered in using the accessibility supports? - 7.
-How well did test administrators and other observers perceive the accessibility support to work? - 8.
+As perceived by test administrators and other observers, how well did the accessibility supports work? - 8.
 Did the student receive the accessibility supports documented in their IEP? - 9.
 Are the selected accessibility supports appropriate for the student to continue using or should any be discontinued?